ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 ## Step 4.
 Setup of the dependencies

-In this part we have install all dependencies of our custom program.
+We are going to install the dependencies of our custom program.

 We will use the model Wav2Lip to synchronize the speech to the video.

-Due to we are going to install for first time, we define True otherwise False
+Due to we are going to install it for the first time, we define True otherwise False

 ```python